Floorp-Projects/Floorp/js/src/doc/Debugger/Tutorial-Alloc-Log-Tree.md

     })();
     ```

-4)  In the Scratchpad, ensure that no text is selected, and press the "Run"
+4. In the Scratchpad, ensure that no text is selected, and press the "Run"
     button.
 (If you get an error complaining that `Components.utils` is not
     defined, be sure you've selected `Browser` from the scratchpad's
     `Environment` menu, as described in step 2.)

-5)  Save the following HTML text to a file, and visit the file in your browser.
+5. Save the following HTML text to a file, and visit the file in your browser.
     Make sure the current browser tab is displaying this page.

-    ```language-html
+    ```html
     <div onclick="doDivsAndSpans()">
       Click here to make the page do some allocations.
     </div>